SqueezyDough/css-to-the-rescue-1920/README.md

 The logo is a reference to Aperture Science from the Portal games.
 In this game you'll have to do all kinds of tests for a faulty AI.

 ### Dark mode
-I use dark mode as a default.
+Dark mode is used when the user prefers dark mode in its system.
 All the images above are in dark-mode.
 I also made another theme option called Classic.
 This theme uses green en red as its colors.

+Both dark mode and classic mode can be selected manually.

 ![4f563e6034057f52cf56158a02a52fdd](https://user-images.githubusercontent.com/33430653/81551630-753a2d80-9382-11ea-81cd-1fa375dbdbef.png)